ashutosh21414/ARBD/ReadMe.md

 brew install arp-scan
 ```

-*Note: This code is tested successfully on Ubuntu.
+*Note: This code is tested successfully on Ubuntu and MacOS.
 For Windows few additional changes would be required.

 ## Start